Insurance and Billing

 Health and prescription insurance varies drastically not only by health insurance carrier, but also by plan.
 We highly encourage students to check with their insurance provider(s) ahead of time to ensure they will cover any charges for the visit to Student Health.
 We understand that health insurance is complicated and, at times, frustrating.
 We will do our best to help answer your questions, however the majority of the time, the health insurance company is the only one who can provide coverage information.

 - Check with your insurance provider before coming to Student Health to find out if you will be responsible for any portion of the charges.

-- Keep your current health insurance information on file with the health center, so that charges will be billed properly.
+- Keep your current health and pharmacy insurance information on file with the health center, so that charges will be billed properly.
 If your parents or guardian changes jobs, this is a good time to make sure that you update your insurance!